 I was recently meeting with a prospective American student and his mother.
 In my job as an admissions counselor at an American university in Spain, these meetings are frequent and cover all of the basics of the campus, admissions process and financial aid.
 J was a senior in high school and had traveled from St. Louis to Madrid to see the school and the Spanish capital before putting in a confirmation deposit.

 Everything was going well, if nothing but a standard admissions meeting.
-But then J’s mother hit me with one of those big questions I can’t rattle off, like average class size or tuition costs: For a Midwesterner, what are the biggest differences between living in American and Spain?
+But then J’s mother hit me with one of those big questions I can’t rattle off, like average class size or tuition costs: For a Midwesterner, what's it like living in Spain as an American expat?
+What are the biggest differences between living in American and Spain?

 The long answer is complicated and long-winded; even though both Spanish and American culture is considered occidental, there are huge differences in lifestyle and customs.
 The most mundane?
 Language, currency and personal space.
 But it goes way beyond that - the differences of life in the USA vs. Spain are really in the details of everyday life (like not touching produce at the market).